Garth C. Reeves Sr.: The Miami Times

 Reeves called the conflagrations "rebellion" and "protests" in The Miami Times as he believed they spoke to the community’s frustration after years of continuing police brutality.
 He even called for the removal of politicians and imbued social causes and candidates with his imprimatur.
 “For many, the Miami Times became the conscience of the black community,” Dorothy Jenkins Fields, the founder of the Black Archives, History and Research Foundation of South Florida, wrote.
 “He was not afraid and he was not intimidated.
 He was dedicated to uplifting the race and he was not afraid to throw rocks and hide his hands to get the power structure’s attention to the difficulties and the inequalities of the black community.
 He dedicated his life to that,” said Fields in a statement.

 In 1957, Reeves and other black leaders took their tax bills to a meeting with white officials in an effort to integrate Dade County beaches.
 “We’re law-abiding, tax-paying citizens,” they said, “and we’re going swimming this afternoon at Crandon Park.”
 When the men arrived at the beach, they were met by angry policemen lining the beachfront, but the black men were eventually unmolested for testing the waters in a brief dip.

 “From that day we swam at all the beaches,” Reeves later recounted.
 Reeves developed his writing voice in the middle of the civil rights era when he ascended to managing editor of The Times.
 Under his tutelage, the Times pressed the power of the black voter.

 He also came to understandings with the white business establishment in the downtown Miami, joining the mostly white Greater Miami Chamber of Commerce in 1968.
 He also courted various charities like the United Way, the Boy Scouts and other philanthropic endeavors that the downtown clique perceived as the litmus test of civic involvement.

 He inherited the paper when Henry died in 1970.
 The paper was the basis of Reeves’ small fortune.
 He invested the profits in bank stock and real estate, owning a 5 percent share of Miami’s Bayside Marketplace, located in the thriving downtown.

 Reeves became a life member of the NAACP and founding member of Miami’s Episcopal Church of the Incarnation.
 His calls to action matched his editorials as printed in the Times.
 It was he who secured the family ownership of the Times as it evolved into the current digital edition helmed by his grandson, Garth Basil, whom succeeded his daughter, Rachel, who also passed in 2019.
 She had been the latest publisher of The Miami Times, assuming the mantle of leadership from her father and grandfather in 1994.

+Reeves was a member of the Non-Group, a civically influential group of Miami-Dade business elites.